Privacy notice – Developing the Young Workforce (DYW) and work-related learning for school pupils

 If you don't give us your information:

-In order for your opportunities to be promoted to young people Highland Council needs to follow a stringent process to ensure duty of care to school pupils which includes a workplace assessment and copy of ELI, where work-based work experience is offered.
+In order for your opportunities to be promoted to young people Highland Council needs to follow a stringent process to ensure duty of care to school pupils which includes a workplace assessment and copy of ELI, where work place work experience is offered.
 If consent is not provided and you do not wish for your information to be shared, we will not be able to display details about your opportunities on our work experience website and schools will not be able to select your business for work experience placements.

 Conditions for processing personal information: